 Blog icon

-Become a CSIRO Industry PhD (iPhD) program partner and connect a PhD student with a research project that tackles your business problem.
-Students are jointly supervised by the industry partner, the student's university, and Australia's national science agency, CSIRO.
+Become a program partner and support a PhD student undertake a research project that tackles your business problem.
+Students are jointly supervised by the industry partner, the student's university, and CSIRO.

 Program benefits